Craig Rice (writer): Time magazine

 On January 28, 1946, Rice appeared on the cover of Time magazine.
 The cover was created by Boris Artzybasheff.

 Personal life

 She had three children, two daughters and a son.
 "Craig Rice kept very few personal records.
 She was conventionally wed four times with other affairs."
 One of her husbands was beat poet Lawrence Lipton.

+In 1952, she was the plaintiff in a bizarre court case in which she sued a grocer for false imprisonment following a shoplifting accusation over a bar of soap, only to have the case dismissed when she disappeared for several months and could not be located by her own attorney, well-known entertainment lawyer Louis L. Goldman.

-Like many of her characters, Rice was an alcoholic and made several suicide attempts.
+Like many of her characters, Rice herself was an alcoholic and made at least two suicide attempts.
 She also suffered from deteriorating health, including deafness in one ear and blindness in one eye with incipient glaucoma in the other.
 She died of a barbiturate and alcohol overdose, aged 49.